tanookibruv/readmegenerator/Develop/README.md

   ## Usage

-  A great way to make a professional README
+  A great way to make a professional README for any project

   ## License

-    This application is covered by APACHE 2.0 license.
+    This application is covered by MIT license.

   ## Contributing

-  Alter this code to better suit your projects
+  Alter this code to better suit your needs.

   ## Tests